Merchant Hotel (Belfast)

 The Merchant Hotel is a five-star luxury hotel in Belfast, Northern Ireland.
 The hotel is situated on Skipper Street.
+It is owned and operated by Bangor entrepreneur Bill Wolsley’s Beannchor Group.

 History

 The building was built in the mid-nineteenth century as the headquarters of the Ulster Bank and was transformed into a hotel in 2006.
 The hotel was extended in 2010 with further refurbishments to the original building in 2020.